ClintonJ1001/Insurance-chatbot/README.md

 To deploy chatbots in financial services it is critical that they accurately respond to customer queries.
 My objective was to build a prototype that would achieve this aim, with the scope limited to a specific home insurance product from an Australian insurer and a mock insurance contract.

 Given the stochastic nature of the model, I wanted to try generating mutiple responses at various steps and then using a new interaction with the model to evaluate and determine the best answers.
-I experiemented with using a higher temperature for the initial response generations to get a braoder range of possiblilities.
+I experiemented with using a higher temperature for the initial response generations to get a broader range of possiblilities.
 These were then filtered and consolidated by a lower temperature interaction to evaluate and combine them.

 My goal was also to experiment with having multiple data stores.
-While its not necessary in this example I can see situations where this woudl be useful in a real business context.
+While its not necessary in this example I can see situations where this would be useful in a real business context.

 The starting point for this work is the openai cookbok chatbot kick-starter.